 Funding can be applied for by nonprofit civil society organisations in all areas of society.
 Funding can be applied for by associations, foundations, charities, civic organisations, interest organisations, labour organisations, faith communities, social enterprises and other forms of NGOs.

-Demos funds projects in which at least three Nordic countries are participating.
+Demos funds projects in which at least three (3) different Nordic countries are participating.

 - Denmark, the Faroe Islands, Finland, Greenland, Iceland, Norway, Sweden, and Åland are considered as separate countries in this context.